zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Meredith says, “Me?
 I may be ready for early retirement. ”  “Early retirement” is when you retire before the normal age; typically in the U.S. it’s 65 years old.
 Oscar says, “Are you seriously thinking about taking the earl y retirement package the company is offering?”
 A “package” here means a coll ection of things, a set (set) of things.
 A “retirement package” may include mone y; it may include other things that will get the person to retire early.
 Agai n, early retirement is sometimes encouraged by companies in order to get older e mployees, more expensive employees, to leave the company early.

  Meredith is thinking about the early retirement package.
-“Package,” I should say, also has other meanings in English, and those meanings ar e found in your Learning Guide.
+“Package,” I should say, also has other meanings in English, and those meanings are found in your Learning Guide.
 Meredith says, “My health isn’t gettin g any better,” meaning I continue to get sicker and sicker, or at least I’m not ge tting more healthy.
 “I don’t want to spend the rest of my days in this office.”
 “The  rest of my days” would mean here the rest of my life.
 Oscar asks, “But can you aff ord it?” meaning will you have enough money: “can you afford it?”
 Meredith sa ys, “The early retirement package is pretty generous.”
 It’s very genero us.
 Someone who is “generous” (generous) is someone who is willing to share  things with you; it can also refer to more than expected amounts of money.
 If everyone in the office donates 10 dollars to some charity and you decide to don ate 1,000 dollars, they would say, “Wow, that’s a very generous donation.”

 Meredith says that the early retirement package is pretty  generous, “and,” she says, “I’ve saved up a nice little nest egg over the years.”
 “To save up” is a two- word phrasal verb that means usually to save money for a p articular purpose or for a particular thing that you want to buy: “I’m saving  up my money to buy the iPad.”
 Or, “I’m saving up my money to take a trip to F iji.”
 That would be an example of to save up.
 Well, you should also, I hope, sa ve up for your retirement.
 At least if you live in the United State s and do not work for the government, you usually have to take care of yourself mostly, and that’s why you need to save up.
 The “up” is just a word of emphasis, a s it is often in these two- word phrasal verbs.